totetmatt/totetmatt/README.md

 - Everyday use : Scala, Python, Bash
 - Used in the past : Java, C++, C#
-- Have some knowledge / interest : Rust, Haskell, Lisp, Prolog, ASM, Javascript
+- Have some knowledge / interest : Rust, Haskell, Lisp, Prolog, ASM, Javascript, C, Lua

 ### Projects